oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_1/notes.md

 So if a ball falls at a different velocity on Mars than on Earth, we assume that this variety isn't due to the variety of the laws of nature but to the variety of the circumstances of measurement.
 We can state this principle more
-percisely: we say that a coordinate system $K$ is *homogeneous* with respect to a property $P$ if $P(\vec{r}) = P(\vec{r} + \vec{s})$ for all $\vec{r},
+precisely: we say that a coordinate system $K$ is *homogeneous* with respect to a property $P$ if $P(\vec{r}) = P(\vec{r} + \vec{s})$ for all $\vec{r},
 \vec{s} \in K$; so $P$ does not depend on position.
 We say that $K$ is *isotropic* with respect to $P$ if $P(\vec{r}) = P(|\vec{r}|)$ for all $\vec{r} \in K$; so